open-dovetail/demo/blockchain/lab3/README.md

 This lab describes how you can add chaincode events to blockchain transactions by editing the [contract](./contract.json), and then build and deploy the updated chaincode to the Fabric test-network.

 The transaction `updateTemperature` will be edited such that an event will be emitted for IoT measurements that violated the temperature threshold of the contained product.
-An event listener can monitor the committed blocks and act on the emitted chaincode events.
-This new event activity internally uses a Fabric chaincode API [SetEvent](https://github.com/hyperledger/fabric-chaincode-go/blob/master/shim/stub.go) to define the event name and payload schema.
+An event listener can monitor the committed blockchain blocks and act on the received events.
+This new event activity internally uses a Fabric chaincode API [SetEvent](https://github.com/hyperledger/fabric-chaincode-go/blob/master/shim/stub.go) to define the event name and payload data schema.
 Dovetail has made it easy to define and create chaincode events.

 ## Add new event activity to the smart contract

-You can use a JSON file editor, e.g., [vsCode](https://code.visualstudio.com/download) to edit the [contract](./contract.json) as follows, or if you want to quickly see the result, you can copy the [solution](./solution/contract.json) over the `contract.json` in this folder and skip to the next section to build and test it.
+You can use a JSON file editor, e.g., [vsCode](https://code.visualstudio.com/download) to edit the [contract](./contract.json) as follows, or if you want to quickly see the result, you can copy the [solution](./solution/contract.json) over the `contract.json` in this folder and skip to the next section for build and test.

 Chaincode events are implemented by a Flogo activity [setevent](https://github.com/open-dovetail/fabric-chaincode/tree/master/activity/setevent), so first add the following line to the `imports` section of the [contract](./contract.json), e.g., on line 10.